sreza93/RevTest/README.md

 ## Scientific Graphics

+All code developed here must go to the code subfolder.

 We do not use Microsoft Excel at all in our group, nor does anyone who does scientific plots for a living.
 Microcal Origin is used in some related disciplines (especially Chemistry and Devices), but compared to Matlab/Python, it is a waste of time since each plot has to be replotted, and there is comparatively little availability of the data analysis and reduction that is possible otherwise.
 If you have an Origin (or a general WYSIWYG) habit, please get rid of it.

 All scientific graphics, excepting scan data (such as AFM, SEM, TEM, etc.) must always be output in a [vector graphics](https://en.wikipedia.org/wiki/Vector_graphics) format.
 EPS (.eps), PDF(.pdf) and TikZ (.tex) files are typically used.
 Scan data is usually submitted in TIFF format (which is a bimap/raster format).
 JPEG is a lossy format and is almost never used.
 PNG (.png) images can be useful for making associated presentations.
 Consult the journal's webpage when finalizing the figures for resolution requirements.